-Clinical signs due to infection with the mentioned protozoa are predominantly seen in young animals.
-Older animals are mostly immune after previous infections and seldom show signs of disease, with the exceptions of geriatric, chronically sick or immunocompromised animals, severely stressed animals, and perhaps pregnant animals.
-Old animals, however, may still be a source of infection and thus pass on infections to their offspring.
-Health status and background of the animal have to be considered.
+Clinical signs of infection with the mentioned protozoa are predominantly seen in young animals.
+Older animals are mostly immune after previous infections and seldom show signs of disease, except for geriatric, chronically sick or immunocompromised animals, severely stressed animals and potentially pregnant animals.
+Older animals, however, may still be a source of infection and can pass on infections to their offspring.
+The health status and background of the animal must be considered.